NethermindEth/StarknetByExample/src/ch00/basics/bytearrays-strings.md

 Short strings are declared with single quotes, like this: `'Hello, World!'`.
 See the [Felt](../cairo_cheatsheet/felt.md) section for more information about short strings with the `felt252` type.

-> Notice that any short string only use up to 31 bytes, so it's possible to represent any short string with the `bytes31`.
+> Notice that any short string only use up to 31 bytes, so it's possible to represent any short string with `bytes31`.

 ## ByteArray (Long strings)

 The `ByteArray` struct is used to store strings of arbitrary length.
-It contain a field `data` of type `Array<bytes31>` to store a sequence of short strings.
+It contains a field `data` of type `Array<bytes31>` to store a sequence of short strings.

 ByteArrays are declared with double quotes, like this: `"Hello, World!"`.